-If the police catch you snoozing with alcohol in your system, then you could end up in jail with a suspended license.
+If the police catch you snoozing in your car with alcohol in your system, you could end up in jail.

 Being in “physical control” of your vehicle can have several definitions.
-If the cops catch you sleeping in the driver’s seat with your keys in the ignition, then they can reasonably assume you have the power to start driving at a moment’s notice.
+If the police catch you sleeping in the driver’s seat with your keys in the ignition, they can reasonably assume you have the power to start driving at a moment’s notice.

 Another factor the authorities consider is the location of the vehicle.
 For example, the police may catch a person sleeping in the car on the side of a busy road.
 They determine the person has alcohol in his or her system, and they assume the driver operated the vehicle earlier in the evening when the BAC would have been much higher.
 Conversely, sleeping it off in a parking lot shows you probably did not drive earlier.